kerkomen/qtools/README.md

     $ qnode

 The command above will print the list of free nodes sorted by their `LOAD`.
-Use `qnode -m` to sort the list of free nodes by memory available.
+Use `qnode -m` to sort the list of free nodes by memory available and `qnode -c` to sort the list by the number of free cores.

 ## Contributing